 How long does it take to complete this degree?

 The average time it takes students to complete the degree is 2.5 years.
 The program is designed for people working full- or part-time, and they take 1-2 courses per semester (we require a total of 10).
 We run three semesters per year, Summer, Fall and Spring.
-To be eligible to take out student loans you must take 2 courses at a time.
+To be eligible to take out federal student loans you must take 2 courses at a time.
+However, private student loans may be an option for students wishing to take one course at a time.
 AAP has an upper limit of five years to complete the degree.

 I was a non-science major as an undergraduate but have become interested in environmental sciences.
 Is this program for me?

 Yes.
 We accommodate students from varying backgrounds and welcome those with non-science, social science as well as science backgrounds.
 If you have not had calculus, statistics, or chemistry (with lab), then you will have to make those up before you enter the program or during the first few semesters (See next question).
-Not having those courses on your transcript is not a reason we would not admit you.
+Lacking those courses on your transcript is not a reason we would reject you.

 I have never taken calculus, statistics or chemistry?
 Do I really need these to complete the program?

 Yes.
 We require that our students have taken a basic calculus course, introductory statistics, as well as introductory chemistry with lab.
-If these were not taken as an undergraduate (or in high school), then we recommend that they be completed prior to entry to our program, although we do offer prerequisite courses that meet our requirements.
-These three courses can be taken at any accredited institution but we strongly encourage that you consult with the ESP program coordinator (Dr. Burgess) to make sure that the intended course will meet our requirements.
+If these were not taken as an undergraduate (or for advanced placement in high school), then we recommend that they be completed prior to entry to our program, although we do offer prerequisite courses that meet our requirements.
+These three courses can be taken at any accredited institution but we strongly encourage that you consult with the ESP program director (Dr. Burgess) or program coordinator (J. da Rosa) to make sure that the intended course will meet our requirements.
 We do offer two courses that meet the prerequisite requirements as part of the ESP program, though they are not offered every semester.
 We offer one course that combines calculus and statistics for environmental sciences (420.301, Quantitative Methods) and a basic chemistry course that prepares you for environmental applications (420.302 Chemistry for Natural Processes).
 If you are admitted with these prerequisite requirements (‘provisionally’), then you will need to complete the courses as soon as they are offered.
+Provisional coursework must be completed within your first year in the ESP program, and you must make a B or better.
 You will not become a degree candidate until these courses are completed.

 I live and work in a place away from the Washington DC and Baltimore and cannot relocate due to family and/or work obligations.
 Can this program be complete as a distance student?

 Yes.
 The JHU ESP program was not designed as a distance-learning program, however a number of students who either by choice or circumstance find themselves away from the Washington DC /Baltimore area have successfully completed our program.
 Our program does require students to complete one course in residency.
-This requirement can also be fulfilled by the various “Intensive Study” or “International Study” courses that are offered.
+This requirement can also be fulfilled by the various “Intensive Study” or “International Study” courses that are offered (See The Experience for a list of ESP field courses that satisfy the residency requirement).

 If I am a distance student, will all the elective choices be available?